Jacky1128/academic_homepage/content/home/featured.md

 # This file represents a page section.
 headless: true
-active: false
+active: true

 # Order that this section appears on the page.
 weight: 80

-title: Academic Blog
+title: Personal info
 subtitle: ""

 content: